-- Imaging studies.
-Images taken using a CT scan or MRI can show details of your sinuses and nasal area.
-These might pinpoint a deep inflammation or physical obstruction that's difficult to detect using an endoscope.
+- Imaging tests.
+Images taken using CT or MRI can show details of your sinuses and nasal area.
+These might pinpoint a deep inflammation or physical blockage, such as polyps, tumors or fungi, that's difficult to detect using an endoscope.

 - An allergy test.
-If your doctor suspects that the condition might be triggered by allergies, he or she might recommend an allergy skin test.
-A skin test is safe and quick and can help pinpoint the allergen that's responsible for your nasal flare-ups.
+If your doctor suspects that allergies might be triggering your chronic sinusitis, he or she might recommend an allergy skin test.
+A skin test is safe and quick and can help detect what allergen is responsible for your nasal flare-ups.

 - Saline nasal irrigation, with nasal sprays or solutions, reduces drainage and rinses away irritants and allergies.

-- Aspirin desensitization treatment, if you have reactions to aspirin that cause sinusitis.
+- Aspirin desensitization treatment, if you have reactions to aspirin that cause sinusitis and nasal polyps.
 Under medical supervision, you're gradually given larger doses of aspirin to increase your tolerance.

-Antibiotics are sometimes necessary for sinusitis if you have a bacterial infection.
+Antibiotics are sometimes necessary for sinusitis if your infection is caused by bacteria.
 If your doctor can't rule out an underlying infection, he or she might recommend an antibiotic, sometimes with other medications.

 If allergies are contributing to your sinusitis, allergy shots (immunotherapy) that help reduce the body's reaction to specific allergens might improve the condition.

 Endoscopic sinus surgery

 The upper left illustration shows the frontal (A) and maxillary (B) sinuses, as well as the ostiomeatal complex (C).
 In endoscopic sinus surgery (right illustration), your doctor uses a thin tube (endoscope) and tiny cutting tools to open the blocked passage and restore natural drainage (D).